 The dinner and Reception coverage is, like most of the day, captured with a photojournalistic approach.
 I focus on all those little moments that happen throughout the day and make each wedding unique.
 In the last eight years, I have found that’s the best way to keep all the memories of your day-of.

-A week after the wedding, you will receive a link to an online gallery which contains all the proof images of your wedding date.
-This gallery can be shared with loved ones and everyone you share access to can order prints or download their pictures directly from that client site.
+Two to three weeks after the wedding (depending on the season), you will receive a link to an online gallery that contains all the proof images of your wedding date.
+This gallery can be shared with loved ones, and everyone you share access to can order prints or download their pictures directly from that client site.

 I also offer digital and professionally printed products.
 Beautiful hand-bound wedding albums are always a couples' favorite, complemented with mini-replicas for parents.

 I love sessions!
 Engagement sessions help us break the ice and get to know each other before the big day.
-Those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.
+Then, those pictures can be used for save-the-dates, invitations, wedding decor, or for a custom-made guestbook that features your favorite images.